bucanero/pkgi-ps3/README.md

 Run `make` to create a release build.
 After than run `make pkg` to create a `.pkg` install file.

-You can also set the environment variable `PS3LOAD=tcp:x.x.x.x` to the PS3's IP address ; that will allow to use `make run` and send `pkgi-ps3.self` directly to the PS3Load listener.
+You can also set the environment variable `PS3LOAD=tcp:x.x.x.x` to the PS3's IP address;
+that will allow to use `make run` and send `pkgi-ps3.self` directly to the PS3Load listener.

 To enable debugging logging pass `-DPKGI_ENABLE_LOGGING=ON` argument to make.
 Then application will send debug messages to UDP multicast address 239.255.0.100:30000.
 To receive them you can use [socat][] on your PC: